garydunkerley/garydunkerley.github.io/_pages/student_resources.md

 In compliance with UGA policy, I am what's known as a "Responsible Employee."
 Should you disclose an instance where you or someone else experiences discrimination, harassment, or sexual misconduct, I am required to file a report to the [UGA Equal Opportunity Office](https://eoo.uga.edu/).

-- If you're in a class I am teaching or grading and would like to speak with me, feel free to come to my scheduled office hours.
-Feel free to shoot me an email if those hours don't work for you so we can work out an alternative.
+- If you're in a class I am teaching or grading and would like to speak with me, please come to my scheduled office hours.
+If those times don't work for you, shoot me an email so we can work out an alternative.

 - If you're interested in doing independent work in advanced mathematics, you should check out the UGA math department's [directed reading program](https://www.math.uga.edu/directed-reading-program)